 The Short Story

-Designing a career with space for my creative writing practice has been a happy accident.
+Designing a career that leaves space for my creative writing practice has been a happy accident.
 I’m currently revising a novel that explores one woman’s reckoning with her choices as she approaches middle age.
 I’m a big believer in the power of community to inspire and sustain creative lives.
 As a member of the Writer’s League of Texas and Blue Stone Writers communities and a former Writing Barn fellow, I enjoy learning, collaborating, and giving back to the larger writing community.

 I host weekly writing meetups on Thursdays at 1 pm CT, through Sit Down, Shut Up & Write.